Get

 Dogs sometimes bark because they’re feeling bored.
 If this is the case, provide both mental enrichment in the form of daily interactive play sessions and by providing mentally stimulating toys (like obstacle feeders) for your Border Collie to get stuck into while you’re out of the house.

-Physical exercise is another great way to reduce your Border Collie’s frustration.
+Physical exercise is another crucial way to reduce your Border Collie’s frustration.
 Is there a park nearby where your Border Collie can play off-leash with other dogs and run free in a safe environment?
-If so, this would really help them burn off that pent-up energy.
+Or a place to take them for a day-long hike?
+Many Border Collies will also thrive in various sports such as agility and scent work.
+Any one of these can really help them burn off that pent-up energy.
 Border Collies need around 2 hours of exercise per day at a minimum.

 3. Praise Relaxed Behavior